Agalloch: The Demonstration Archive and Marrow of the Spirit (2008–2013)

-The Serpent & the Sphere, new single and band split (2013–2016)
+The Serpent & the Sphere (2013–2016)

 On October 13, 2013, Agalloch stated that they have "a new album in the works".
 On January 31, 2014, the band announced that The Serpent & the Sphere would be released on May 13 by Profound Lore.
 Following the US release, it was issued in Germany on May 16 and Europe on May 19.
 The album featured guest Nathanaël Larochette of Musk Ox on acoustic guitar.
 Also on May 16, Licht von Dämmerung Arthouse released a 7" vinyl single of album track "Alpha Serpentis (Unukalhai)", credited to Agalloch and Nathanaël Larochette and limited to 350 copies.

+Breakup and future projects (2016–2023)

 On May 13, 2016, Agalloch announced that they had disbanded.
 The announcement came in the form of a Facebook post on the band's official page:

 Following 20 years, 5 full-length albums, many tours around the world, and numerous other recordings, John Haughm and the rest of the band (Don Anderson, Jason Walton, and Aesop Dekker) have parted ways.
 What the future holds for the separate parties remains undetermined.
 We collectively thank all of our fans across the world.
 There are also way too many other people to thank who made this band possible.
-You know who you are.
+You know who you are.Anderson said that Haughm secretly trademarked the band name in February and copyrighted live performances to prevent other members from playing Agalloch songs live.
+While Haughm was always solely responsible for the band's lyrics, image and artwork, Anderson took issue with Haughm also claiming that he was responsible for 80% of the band's music, calling it "an arbitrary lie".
+The band also disagreed over touring schedules; Haughm wanted to tour full-time while this conflicted with Anderson's schedule as a professor at Westchester Community College, as well as Walton and Dekker's family responsibilities.
+Haughm himself said tensions within the band worsened once Anderson moved to New York to become a full-time professor in 2014, because the band had to decline several concert opportunities that Haughm wanted to play.
+Anderson also said that his friendship with Haughm was now over.

 On September 16, 2016, Haughm announced the formation of a new band called Pillorian, while Anderson, Walton and Dekker began a new project called Khôrada with vocalist Aaron John Gregory of Giant Squid.
 Pillorian's debut album, Obsidian Arc, was released on March 10, 2017.
 Khôrada's debut album, Salt, was released on July 20, 2018.

+In a January 2020 interview with Decibel, Anderson indicated that he had mended his friendship with Haughm after three years of interacting only for business purposes.